-As Patricia Belen and Greg D’Onofrio have recently underlined in a book printed in connection with a recent exhibit in New York (Italian Types, Graphic Designers from Italy in America), “The arrival of ambitious and original thinkers from the European avant-garde signalled the transformation of a new, modern design landscape in America.
+As Patricia Belen and Greg D’Onofrio have recently highlighted in a book associated with a recent exhibition in New York titled ‘Italian Types, Graphic Designers from Italy in America’, “the arrival of ambitious and original thinkers from the European avant-garde signalled the transformation of a new, modern design landscape in America.
 Artist and graphic designers brought with them visionary ideas and an enthusiastic spirit to the design hubs of New York, Chicago, Los Angeles, and Philadelphia – cities of opportunity, intellectual and progressive attitude, innovative clients and design networks.”

-Unlike other Italian graphic designers, however, Franco Grignani never moved to America, only making one trip in 1965, but the interest in his work was conveyed through “specialized magazines, books, and samples distributed to many graphic design schools” [from ‘graphic designers in Europe/4’, NY, 1973] and some significant group or solo exhibitions:
+Unlike other Italian graphic designers, however, Franco Grignani never relocated to America, making only one trip in 1965.
+However, interest in his work was conveyed through “specialized magazines, books, and samples distributed to many graphic design schools” [from ‘graphic designers in Europe/4’, NY, 1973], along with some notable group or solo exhibitions:

 Group exhibits: